-58 Rules 50 to 57 above do not apply to: (a) New Appointees; or (b) any charges scheme that has effect in relation to a period ending before 1 April 2018.
+A methodology is included to explain how the discount is calculated for developed/redeveloped sites which had any previous usage in the last 5 years in relation to water or sewerage.
+Our charging Arrangements clearly explain the methodology to be applied for determining any Income Offset under or in connection with any agreement entered into before 1 April 2025.
+The methodology is as follows: • For schemes agreed under charging arrangements in place with effect from 1 April 2020 the income offset payable per premises will be nil for all premises connected after 1 April 2025. • For schemes agreed under charging arrangements in place on or before 31 March 2020 Income offset will be payable at the rate agreed in each individual agreement.
+58 Rules 50 to 57 above do not apply to: New Appointees.
 Noted.
-Annex: Information requirements A1 Each undertaker should provide to Ofwat an assurance statement from its Board of Directors and publish its statement no later than the time of publication of the Charging Arrangements: i. confirming that the company complies with its obligations relating to these rules ii. confirming that the company has appropriate systems and processes in place to make sure that the information contained in the Charging Arrangements, and the additional information covered by this annex is accurate; and iii. explaining how the present balance of charges between Developers and other customers is broadly maintained.
+Annex: Information requirements A1 Each undertaker should provide to Ofwat an assurance statement from its Board of Directors and publish its statement no later than the time of publication of the Charging Arrangements: i. confirming that the company complies with its obligations relating to these rules; and ii. confirming that the company has appropriate systems and processes in place to make sure that the information contained in the Charging Arrangements, and the additional information covered by this annex is accurate.
 UUW's assurance statement for new connection services, confirming the requirements, has been published on the United Utilities' website and provided to Ofwat by the required date.
 A2 With the exception of New Appointees, each undertaker should include in its published Charging Arrangements a statement setting out any significant changes to bills for typical developments, using as a minimum the worked example scenarios set out in the document entitled "Common Terms and Worked Examples - English New Connection Rules" published by Ofwat.
 The statement should include the following: i.
 That its Board of Directors has assessed the effects of the new charges on customers' bills for a range of different types of development, and approves the impact assessments and handling strategies developed in instances where bill increases for particular types of new developments exceed 10%; ii.
-Confirmation of whether the undertaker is expecting there to be any bill increases of more than 10% from the previous year (for a given type of development) and, if such increases are expected: what size increase is expected; what types of typical developments are likely to be affected; and the handling strategies adopted by the water company or why the water company considered that no handling strategies are required.
+Confirmation of whether the undertaker is expecting there to be any bill increases of more than 10% from the previous year (for a given type of development) and, if such increases are expected: what size increase is expected; what types of typical developments are likely to be affected; and • the handling strategies adopted by the water company or why the water company considered that no handling strategies are required.
 UUW's statement of significant changes, addressing the requirements, has been published and provided to Ofwat by the required date.
 A3 Undertakers should address any significant changes to their charges for new connections services in their Board assurance statement.
 UUW's assurance statement, which includes any significant changes to charges for new connections, has been published and provided to Ofwat by the required date.

-3. WHOLESALE CHARGING RULES FOR 2023/24 (extract)
+3. WHOLESALE CHARGING RULES FOR 2025/26 (extract)